jbcodeforce/shift_left_utils/docs/command.md

 * `--compute-pool-id TEXT`: Flink compute pool ID.
 If not provided, it will create a pool.
 * `--dml-only / --no-dml-only`: By default the deployment will do DDL and DML, with this flag it will deploy only DML  [default: no-dml-only]
 * `--may-start-children / --no-may-start-children`: The children will not be started by default.
 They may be started differently according to the fact they are stateful or stateless.  [default: no-may-start-children]
+* `--force-sources / --no-force-sources`: When reaching table with no ancestor, this flag forces restarting running Flink statements.  [default: no-force-sources]
 * `--help`: Show this message and exit.